iurnah/ruihan.org/docs/courses/concurrent-prog-java/notes.md

 impossible for the bank transfer example to end up in an inconsistent state because all the reads and writes for one isolated section must complete before the start of another isolated construct.
-Thus, the parallel program will see the effect of one isolated section completely before another isolated section can start.
+Thus, the parallel program will see the effect of one isolated section completed before another isolated section can start.

-### 2.1 Optional Reading
+2.1 Optional Reading

 1. Wikipedia article on [Critical Sections](https://en.wikipedia.org/wiki/Critical_section)
 2. Wikipedia article on [Atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems))